 - Regular T-shirt (regular cotton or performance wear)

 - Hat if desired for additional sun protection

 Yes.
-Please send your campers(s) to camp with a lunch bag labeled clearly with his or her name.
+Please send your camper(s) to camp with a lunch bag labeled clearly with his or her name.
 If you pack anything that needs to be kept cool, please include an icepack in the lunch bag.
-We will keep all lunches in a cool area, but we do not refrigerate them.
-If your camper’s lunch requires utensils, please include those in the lunch bag.
+Lunches are not able to be refrigerated at camp.
+If your camper’s lunch requires utensils, please include those in the lunch bag as well.

 Our entire coaching staff understands the summer heat can drain a camper throughout the day and week.
-Water is always available, and campers are required to take water breaks and sunscreen re-application breaks throughout the day.
-In extreme cases, we will seek indoor facilities to escape heat.
+Water is always available, and campers are required to take water and sunscreen re-application breaks throughout the day.
+In extreme cases, we will consider brief delays from soccer instruction under on-site sheltered or shaded areas to escape heat.
 Should this situation arise, we will send out a message prior to the start of camp with helpful instructions on what you can do to prepare your camper for a hot camp day, as well as information on what precautions we will be taking to combat the heat.

-If your camper is bringing medication to camp (i.e. Epi-Pen), your camper’s coach will always have the medication on hand in a fanny pack during camp.
-The medication will be checked in on Monday morning of camp with our Camp & Safety Coordinator and will be returned on Friday at check-out.
+If your camper is bringing medication to camp (i.e., Epi-Pen), your camper’s coach will always have the medication on hand in a fanny pack during camp.
+The medication will be checked in on Monday morning of camp with our on-site safety representative and will be returned on Friday at check-out.
 These procedures and policies will be clearly communicated in advance of camp to campers who have indicated that they’ll be bringing medication to camp.

 If you cannot find the answer to your question or would like to speak with someone in more detail, please contact us at firstname.lastname@example.org or give us a call at (202) 313-7386.